Improving the Quality of Health Services and Implications for Pandemic Preparedness and Response

-Around the world governments are trying to assess and improve the quality of health services.
+Around the world governments are trying to assess and improve the quality of health services–now even more relevant in the age of COVID and other pandemics.
 These tasks are of even greater importance in those countries where the responsibility for providing health care is being decentralized and the private sector in taking a steadily larger role.
 This course has been designed to improve the conceptual and practical skills of senior officials.

 Specifically, participants attending this course will:

 - Learn an effective conceptual framework for the design of an overall health improvement system;

 - Learn to plan strategically for health system improvement;

 - Learn about the components of the “Quality Toolkit;”